DenchiSoft/VTubeStudio/README.md

 The request may fail and return an error if the parameter name is invalid.

 It will also fail if a parameter with the same name created by a different plugin already exists.
 If you create a parameter multiple times with the same plugin name, the request will succeed.
-You can also overwrite the `min`, `max` and `default` values that way
+You can also overwrite the `min`, `max` and `defaultValue` values that way

 Min/Max/Default values have to be floating-point numbers between `-1000000` and `1000000`.
 The min/max values aren't actually the minimum and maximum values allowed for the parameter.
 They're the values that will be used as default lower and upper value when a new parameter mapping is created using this parameter.